Citillan/Iqaluit-Mini-Metro/README.md

-Cross the Sylvia River and the Kuujassi Bay under the colourful northern lights in the bright night sky above.
+In the Land of the Midnight sun, cross the Sylvia River and the Kuujassi Bay to transport the people of the territorial capital of Nunavut.

 Mini Metro has finally made its arrival in the High Arctic, with the first ever release of Iqaluit.